WeblateOrg/weblate/docs/admin/upgrade.rst

 * There are new file formats, you might want to include them in case you modified the :setting:`WEBLATE_FORMATS`.
 * API for creating components now automatically uses :ref:`internal-urls`, see :http:post:`/api/projects/(string:project)/components/`.
+* There is a change in dependencies and :setting:`django:PASSWORD_HASHERS` to prefer Argon2 for passwords hashing.

 .. seealso:: :ref:`generic-upgrade-instructions`